MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0.11/Get-AzureRmTrafficManagerProfile.md

 ### Example 1: Get a profile
 ```
-Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\> Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 ```

-This example gets the profile named "ContosoProfile" in the resource group named "ResourceGroup11".
+This command gets the profile named "ContosoProfile" in the resource group named "ResourceGroup11".

 ## PARAMETERS